oktadev/okta-blog/_source/_posts/2022-01-04-angular-auth0-quickly.md

 ## Create an Angular app

 First, you'll need to create a new Angular app with routing enabled.
+The Angular CLI is built to do this in a simple command.

 ```shell
 npx @angular/cli@13 new auth0-demo --routing